eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Search Feature Requests
 -----------------------
-Link to the *issues* section of the Fast DDS Monitor repository in `GitHub <https://github.com/eProsima/Fast-DDS-monitor/issues>`_.
+Link to the *Issues* section of the Fast DDS Monitor repository in `GitHub <https://github.com/eProsima/Fast-DDS-monitor/issues>`_.

 Report Issue
 ------------
-Link to the *issues* section of the Fast DDS Monitor repository in `GitHub <https://github.com/eProsima/Fast-DDS-monitor/issues>`_.
+Link to the *Issues* section of the Fast DDS Monitor repository in `GitHub <https://github.com/eProsima/Fast-DDS-monitor/issues>`_.

 .. todo::